10 Vegetables You Can Still Plant for a Late Harvest

 In cooler weather, bok choy forms crisp, juicy heads of green leaves with thick white stems (or green stems, depending on the variety).

-Mature plants can handle light frosts, especially if lightly protected, so if you plant them in early to mid-September, they can mature by October or November.
+Mature plants can handle light frosts, especially if lightly protected.

 It is also among the vegetables that don’t need much sun, which is why I recommend looking at the list of the 10 vegetables that grow well in shaded areas.